At High Trails Ranch, girls build friendships that last a lifetime.

 One hundred and fifty girls ages 9-16 are divided into living units according to age and grade level.
 Campers and staff annually come from over forty states and a dozen countries, creating a community of richness and diversity.

-Ariella and Elizabeth have been at High Trails for many years and have served in a wide variety of roles, leading trips, creating programs, and fostering magical connections with nature and the community.
+Krista, Callie, and Carly have worked in the camp industry for many years and each have served in a wide variety of roles, leading trips, creating programs, and fostering magical connections with nature and the community.
 They know every camper and are dedicated to creating a community of fun and respect.
 To learn more about Krista, Callie and Carly please visit the Meet the Directors page.

 Cabin counselors must have at least two years of college and are selected each summer for their experience and interest in working with children as well as for their skill in outdoor activities.
 Many return to camp for several summers, and all attend a week-long training prior to the arrival of campers.